7025 Residence Hall Receptionist

 Skills: Keyboarding skills are required.
 Familiarity with Microsoft Office programs, including Word, Excel, and Outlook is required.
 Written and verbal communication skills, the ability to operate electronic, photocopier or other standard office machines, perform routine alpha-numeric filing tasks, and perform basic recordkeeping and tabulation tasks are preferred.
 The ability to relate to high school and college-age students is required.

 Effort: Residence Hall Assistant positions are primarily sedentary.
 Residence Hall Assistant positions require keyboarding, which may be extensive at times.
 Attention to detail is required; the ability to interact with a variety of individuals is required.
+Employees in this job classification (job title) are designated as essential employees and must report to work as scheduled when University offices are closed due to severe weather.

 ESSENTIAL DUTIES AND RESPONSIBILITIES